Yokie99/HamsterHotel/README.md

 - For the reserve a room, the boxes need to be sharper.
 The title needs more space padding at the top.
 - For the footer, you need more padding at the top and bottom.

+- You forgot a lot of alt tags.

 - For laptop mode, items are center, a lot of extra white space for the welcome to a hamster, and packages.
 The reserve button is out of place.

 - Mobile version has a huge white line on the right.
 The welcome hamster picture is hugging the left.